 The objective of these exchanges is to make correspondence between scientific knowledge and culinary solutions.
 A cutting-edge round table discussion will allow Public Health actors to discuss with chefs and researchers to draw the strategic lines to be developed to ensure sustainable food and food service solutions for elderly, patients, anyone suffering from altered gustatory, olfactory or texture food perception.

 Your culinary hosts

 Chef Julien Ferretti, Culinary project manager, Institut Paul Bocuse

 Throughout the conference Julien will be joined by two culinary interns at the Institute of Paul Bocuse.
 The team will be demonstrating -advising- clarifying – and on hand to answer any questions about the culinary aspects of the online symposium.

 As part of your symposium registration you will receive a sensory box.
-It will be your companion throughout the conference enabling you to interact with our team and speakers in exploring the senses.
+It will be your companion throughout the conference enabling you to interact with our team and speakers in exploring the taste and senses.